Active particles in tunable compressible environments

-We then prepare the same colloidal environments as in Figs.~\ref{fig2}-\ref{fig3} and add a very small number of self-propelling particles such that the interactions between them can be neglected.
-The active particles behave as `snowploughs' making their way through the two-dimensional crowded environment (see Supplementary Videos~S1 and S2).
-Even though they do not sense local defects and grain boundaries due to the large size (compared to the one of the bath passive particles), their active dynamics is strongly coupled to the monolayer's mechanical properties (see Fig.~\ref{fig1}a and Fig.~\ref{fig1}b).
+We then prepare the same colloidal environments as in Fig.~\ref{fig2} and add a very small number of self-propelling particles such that the interactions between them can be neglected.
+The active particles behave as `snowploughs' making their way through the two-dimensional crowded environment (see Supplementary Videos~S1 and S2, note that the SiO\(_2\) spheres do not get into physical contact).
+Even though they do not sense local defects and grain boundaries due to the large size (compared to the one of the bath passive particles), their active dynamics is strongly coupled to the monolayer's properties (see Fig.~\ref{fig1}a and Fig.~\ref{fig1}b).
 In simulations, this behavior is reproduced through a 2D active Brownian particle dynamics where the active particle moves in the direction identified by the outward vector normal to the $\rm Au$ hemisphere.
 As for passive colloids, hydrodynamics interactions are neglected and the solvent induces translational and rotational noise on the particle position and orientation~\cite{abraham2023dynamics}.
 The active particle interacts with passive colloids via volume exclusion and repulsive dipolar forces.
 Volume exclusion is obtained from a WCA potential accounting for the larger size of the active colloid, whereas dipolar forces stem from the $\rm SiO_2$ back hemisphere of the active particle.
 As such, although active-passive dipolar interactions follow the $\rm ~r^{-3}$ scaling (as in the case of uncoated passive particles), the force is not applied on the particle center.
 Instead, it acts the center of the SiO\(_2\) hemisphere, due to the fact that the gold cap and the passive particles do not exhibit dipolar mutual interactions.
 Hence, the orientational dynamics is not purely governed by rotational noise but it is additionally susceptible to local torques.
 In the following, we analyze the active trajectories by extracting the mean swimming velocity $v$ and persistence time $\tau$.
 The same quantities measured at $\phi=0$ (without the colloidal environment) are denoted as $v_0$ and $\tau_0$.
 As in the previous Section, we first describe the main results at $\phi=0.48$ and then show the generality of our findings at other packing fractions.
-Further information about the particle synthesis, self-propulsion method, numerical simulations and theoretical model can be found in Sec.~\ref{Materials}.
+Further information about the particle synthesis and self-propulsion method are in Sec.~\ref{ExpSec}.
+The numerical simulations are described in Sec.~\ref{NumSec}.